irisvukovic/Coursework-MSc-DataScience-UB/Data-Science-for-Health/README.md

 ### 3. [GANs for X-Ray Classification](./dsh_assignment3_irisvukovic.ipynb/)
 **Description:** Explore the use of Generative Adversarial Networks (GANs) on MedMNIST v2 datasets to generate synthetic medical images and test whether the GAN improves performance on a clinical task.
 Steps included:
-1. Define research question
-2. Implement baseline
+1. Implement baseline CNN model
-3. Test baseline & gather results
+2. Test baseline & gather results
-4. Implement GAN method
+3. Implement GAN method
 5. Compare results & reflect on limitations

 ---